Your Miracle Reaction

 How should we respond to miracles?

-He said Himself that if some evil ancient cities had seen the same miracles He was performing then, they would have repented!
+Christ told us the response that godly miracles should produce: “Then began he to upbraid the cities wherein most of his mighty works [referring to miracles] were done, because they repented not” (Matthew 11:20).
+He said that if some of the ancient evil cities had seen the same miracles He was performing, they would have repented!
 Ancient Tyre and Sidon “would have repented” (verse 21), and—even more astounding—Sodom “would have remained until this day” (verse 23).
 History would read differently!

-God’s miracles are meant to enact obedience.
+God’s miracles are meant to inspire obedience.
 He wants them to change us.

 “What an amazing event!”
-Mr. Flurry writes in The Former Prophets.
+Mr. Flurry writes.
 “You would think that this would have been a life-altering experience for Jeroboam.
 But as with so many people, it didn’t change anything—he still refused to obey.
 Miracles from God just don’t have much effect on most people.
-They happen all the time, and yet people remain adamant in their rebellion.”
+They happen all the time, and yet people remain adamant in their rebellion” (ibid).

-God wants us to be different than this, and different than ancient Israel—which so quickly forgot all those supernatural things they saw, or dismissed them as being the result of something they could see with their eyes.
+God wants us to be different.
+The ancient Israelites so quickly forgot all those supernatural things they saw, or dismissed them as being the result of something they could see with their eyes.
+We must do better.
 God is trying to forge a relationship with us.

-Psalm 78 commands the older generation to make God’s miracles known to the young generation: “That they might set their hope in God, and not forget the works of God, but keep his commandments” (verse 7).
+Psalm 78 commands the older generation to make God’s miracles known to the younger generation: “That they might set their hope in God, and not forget the works of God, but keep his commandments” (verse 7).
 Here again is the response God wants: obedience to His commandments.
-The rest of the Psalm connects Israel’s inability to remember God’s miracles to their turning away from Him!
+The rest of the psalm connects Israel’s inability to remember God’s miracles to its turning away from Him!

 Do the many miracles you’ve experienced turn you to God?